tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/introduction-building-app.md

 {{% /tip %}}

-Even though this basic app only displays the welcome message: "Welcome to the TilburgScienceHub!!!", you are now familiar with and using the appropriate functions to create the UI, server, and run an R Shiny app.

 ### Building The User Interface

 #### Formatting
-Recall that in every R Shiny application, there are two fundamental components: the User Interface (UI) and the Server.
-Let's begin with the UI construction, focusing on its layout design using the `fluidPage()` function.
+Let's begin with the UI construction.
+We will focus on its layout design using the `fluidPage()` function.
 This function helps create a fluid and responsive web page layout.
 Here's how to structure it:

-- Create a Header: Utilize `titlePanel()` to add a prominent header to your app.
+- Create a Header: Utilize `titlePanel()` to add a header to your app.
 - Layout Organization: Use `sidebarLayout()` to arrange your app's inputs and outputs.
 This layout divides the page into a sidebar and a main panel.
 - Inputs Section: Place input controls in the `sidebarPanel()`.
 This section typically appears on the left side of your app.
 - Outputs Section: The `mainPanel()` is used for displaying outputs like plots, tables, or text outputs.
 It usually occupies the central or right portion of the layout.